Congrats, we serve your area!

 Distilled water for babies is the same as baby water except for added minerals.
 After baby water is purified, a few trace minerals are added for taste.
 So, baby water contains a small amount of magnesium, potassium, and calcium.
 Distilled water does not.

 Some nursery waters have fluoride – some do not.
 Manufacturers list the additive on the bottle if their product does contain fluoride.
-Distilled water does not have fluoride in it.
+Distilled is fluoride free water.
 You should consult with your pediatrician on which is best for your child.
 Keep in mind, some formula also contains fluoride so you will want to make sure your baby does not ingest too much.

 Yes.
 By now, you know that nursery purified water is distilled water with a trace amount of minerals added.
 It may be easier to stock one type of water in your home.
 If this is the case, it is suitable for everyone in the household to drink nursery water (or distilled water for that matter).